MasterDenis/CloudSavingOrganizer/README.md

 To use CSO, follow these steps:

-1. Ensure that the folder containing the .py file is synced with your cloud provider of choice.
+1. Ensure that the folder containing the RUN.py file is synced with your cloud provider of choice, it should be a suitable and trustworthy cloud syncing service.
-2. Double-click on the .py file.
+2. Double-click on the RUN.py file.
 3. Follow the on-screen instructions.

 ## Requirements